Oraynu Congregation for Humanistic Judaism

+Humanistic Judaism

 Humanistic Judaism was founded in 1963 by Rabbi Sherwin Wine, who first articulated an approach to Judaism based on the humanistic values inherent in Judaism and Jewish writings over the millennia.
 Congregations are liberal and egalitarian, welcoming intermarried families and the LGBTQ community.
 Humanistic Jewish communities encourage and motivate people to maintain meaningful ties to Judaism and to give their children a Jewish education.

 Humanistic Judaism is one of five denominations within Judaism (Reform, Conservative, Orthodox and Reconstructionist being the others).
 It combines attachment to Jewish identity and culture with a human-centered approach to life.
 It defines Judaism as the historical and cultural experience of the Jewish people.
 Humanistic Judaism affirms that people are independent of supernatural authority and responsible for themselves and their behavior.
 The secular emphasis on personal responsibility can lead to a stronger, more committed Judaism.

 In an interview with Toronto writer Bill Gladstone, Rabbi Wine stated that “The Judaism of the ancient world is not the Judaism of the modern world.
 Judaism adapts itself to new environments.
 It's more accurate to view Judaism as a culture because a culture can accommodate a wide variety of belief systems.
 Throughout Jewish history, a wide variety of belief systems have risen and fallen on the basis of whether they're appropriate to their time.
 The reason Judaism has survived is because of its adaptability.”